sevdaghn/Computer-Graphics/README.md

 ---

-# Task3: RGB-CMYK Converter & Color Visualization in Java 🎨
+# Task 3: RGB-CMYK Converter & Color Visualization in Java 🎨

 This Java project allows you to convert colors between RGB and CMYK color models, and also visualize colors in RGB and HSV color spaces.